SriniVest/TaBERT/data/pretrain_corpora_examples.md

-Here we show sampled Web tables and their surrounding natural language context in the pre-training corpora.
-We also include table captions to the NL context as they are high-quality summaries of the table.
-During pretraining, we sample a context window of 128 tokens as the NL utterance.
+Here we show example Web tables and their surrounding natural language context in the pre-training corpora.
+We also include table captions in the NL context, as they are high-quality summaries of the table.
+During pre-training, we sample a window of 128 tokens from the NL context as the synthetic utterance paired with tables.

-Longer context is truncated by showing only the first few sentences in each paragraph.
+Long context in the examples below is truncated by showing only the first few sentences in each paragraph.

+### Example

 **Context**

 ```
 This is a comparison between U.S. states and sovereign states' Nominal Gross Domestic Product for the Alternative Future as based on International Monetary Fund and Bureau of Economic Analysis data.
 Many of the states of the United States have large gross domestic product (called gross state product) which would rank highly on a list of countries world GDP.